 • “I found this quite tough.
 I’ve done a lot of tough things in this industry, all that Seasonal Worker lobbying, which was very hard, very emotive, but highly political.
 I went to the National Fruit Show the week before last and I had four grown men at different points in the day in tears in front of me because of this – they’ve planned their succession, and now it’s all being ripped up.

-• “For those that were sort of our age and younger, they’re now facing a £20k-25k solicitor accountants’ bill to plan it all over again.
+• “For those that were our age and younger, they’re now facing a £20k-25k solicitor accountants’ bill to plan it all over again.
 But for those who are 60-plus, there’s not much that can be done

 • “This is an ideological, left-leaning policy that’s about redistribution of wealth, and the issue with the approach they’ve taken is that they haven’t ended up targeting those wealthy individuals at all.
 Neither are they targeting what I call lifestyle farms.
 It’s actually the true family farms, the people that are producing the affordable food in this country that are being hit by this, and I don’t think that was their intention.